One way to do that is by planning for large or expected future expenses by creating sinking funds.

 What is a sinking fund?

-A sinking fund is created by setting aside a specific amount of money on a regular basis over a period of time regularly, to prepare for an expected and planned non-typical purchase you anticipate.
+A sinking fund is created by setting aside a specific amount of money regularly over some time, to prepare for an expected and planned non-typical purchase you anticipate.

 The difference between a sinking fund and an emergency fund